cariad/wev/docs/examples/aws-mfa-on-command-line.md

 # Amazon Web Services multi-factor authentication on the command line

-Say you're a software developer working for a client who gave you an IAM user that requires multi-factor authentication.
+You're a software developer working for a client who gave you an IAM user that requires multi-factor authentication.

 All of your work for this client is in subdirectories of `~/client-foo`.

-You'd like to run the `aws` CLI, but you can't pass one-time tokens to it to authenticate. `wev` can help.
+You'd like to run the `aws` CLI, but you can't pass one-time tokens to it to authenticate.

+`wev`'s contextual environment variables can manage that for you.

 1. Install `wev` and `wev-awsmfa`: